SS Daniel J. Morrell: Aftermath

 Damaged irreparably in the same storm, Edward Y. Townsend, after having escaped the same fate as her sister, was discovered to have a large crack in her deck that grew worse; she was declared a total loss and was docked for almost two years.
 She was deemed unseaworthy, and laid up in Sault Ste.
 Marie, Michigan.
 Plans were made to tow the vessel to Europe to be scrapped.
 On her way during tow, she was caught in a strong storm on 7 October 1968, off Newfoundland and snapped in two, foundering in the general vicinity that had sunk.

 The West German saltie Nordmeer, which had grounded at Thunder Bay Island Shoal on 19 November 1966, was declared a total loss after the additional damage to its bottom caused by the storm.

 The destructive force of the November seas and wind were an important factor in this loss, as it has been in many similar incidents on the Great Lakes.
-The Coast Guard investigation of the sinking of Daniel J. Morrell concluded that she broke in half due to the brittle steel used in her hull which was a "common problem" in ships built before 1948.
+The Coast Guard investigation of the sinking of Daniel J. Morrell concluded that she broke in half due to low temperature embrittlement of the steel used in her hull which was a "common problem" in ships built before 1948.